-Your performance on Integrated Reasoning (IR) can affect the part of the test you really care about: the Quant and the Verbal.
+Your performance on Integrated Reasoning (IR) can affect the parts of the test you really care about: Quant and Verbal.
 Follow the below 3 Keys to Success and you’ll be sitting pretty on test day.

 Key #1: Minimize Brain Power Expended

-Too many students have made this mistake already: they don’t study (or barely study) for IR, then kill their mental stamina during this section.
-When quant and verbal roll around, they’re mentally exhausted and what was already a hard test becomes impossible.
+Too many students have made this mistake already: they don’t study (or barely study) for Integrated Reasoning, then kill their mental stamina during this section.
+When Quant and Verbal roll around, they’re mentally exhausted and what was already a hard test becomes impossible.

-Your IR score does not directly impact your Quant and Verbal scores, but you’ll always have to do the IR section before you get to quant and verbal.
-In order to avoid an adverse outcome, you want to make sure that you can get a “good enough” score on IR without doing too much.
+Your Integrated Reasoning score does not directly impact your Quant and Verbal scores, but you’ll always have to do the IR section before you get to Quant and Verbal.
+In order to avoid an adverse outcome, you want to make sure that you can get a “good enough” score on Integrated Reasoning without doing too much.

 What’s a good-enough score?
-As of March 2014, the general consensus is to aim for a 4 or higher on IR; if you’re planning to apply to a top-10 school, aim for a 5 or higher.
+As of March 2014, the general consensus is to aim for a 4 or higher on Integrated Reasoning; if you’re planning to apply to a top-10 school, aim for a 5 or higher.
 (The top score on IR is an 8.)

 NOTE to future readers!
 The advice in the previous paragraph will likely change over time, so if you are reading this a year or two from now, check our blog for more recent advice.

-Do not put your IR study off until the last minute.
-At least 6 weeks before the test, start to learn about the four types of IR problems: Multi-Source Reasoning (MSR), Table Analysis, Graphical Interpretation, and Two-Part Analysis.
+Do not put your Integrated Reasoning study off until the last minute.
+At least 6 weeks before the test, start to learn about the four types of Integrated Reasoning problems: Multi-Source Reasoning (MSR), Table Analysis, Graphical Interpretation, and Two-Part Analysis.